- Reader in Television and Media HistoryDepartment of Theatre, Film and Television Studies - Teaching And Research

 Department of Theatre, Film and Television Studies

-I am a Fellow of the Royal Historical Society and of the Higher Education Academy and am an external examiner at the University of Stirling (MSc Media Management), Edge Hill University (BA Film, Television and Media) and Chief External Examiner in the Arts and Creative Industries at the University of the West of England.
+I am a Fellow of the Royal Historical Society and of the Higher Education Academy and am an external examiner at the University of Stirling (MSc Media Management) and Edge Hill University (BA Film, Television and Media).
+I have examined around 15 PhD theses as external examiner in universities in the UK and Australia.

 I have reviewed papers for Contemporary Wales, Critical Studies in Television, Media History and Twentieth Century British History together with book proposals for Routledge, Sage Publications and Palgrave-Macmillan.
 I am an Honorary Associate of the Centre for Media History, Maquarie University, Australia and a member of the Institute of Welsh Affairs Media Policy Group.
 I am a member of the National Library of Wales' Broadcast Archive Expert Advisory Board and the 'Connected Histories of the BBC' Advisory Board .